Cong, many opposition parties to boycott Constitution Day event in Parliament's Central Hall | Politics

 The Congress and several other opposition parties have decided to boycott the Constitution Day celebrations in the Central Hall of Parliament on Friday, sources said.

+The Constitution Day event in Central Hall in Parliament on Friday will be presided over by President Ram Nath Kovind with Prime Minister Narendra Modi and Union ministers in attendance.

-The Congress has decided to boycott the event and several other opposition parties have joined hands in solidarity, sources confirmed.
+Sources confirmed the Congress has decided to boycott the event and several other opposition parties have joined hands in solidarity.

-The Congress leaders were in touch with leaders of many opposition parties for joining them in the boycott, sources said, adding DMK, Shiv Sena, RSP, NCP, SP, TMC, the CPI, CPI (M), RJD, JMM, IUML are likely to join hands and give the event a miss.
+The Congress was in touch with leaders of many opposition parties for joining them in the boycott, sources said, adding DMK, Shiv Sena, RSP, NCP, SP, TMC, the CPI, CPI(M), RJD, JMM and IUML are likely to join hands and give the event a miss.

+Senior leaders of the CPI, CPI(M), RJD, DMK and the TMC have confirmed that they will not attend the event which is part of the government's 'Azadi Ka Amrit Mahotsav' programme to mark 75 years of India's Independence.

+Sources indicate the boycott was decided in informal consultations between party leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)